Women in the Spanish Civil War: Overview

 During the Civil War, the problems of everyday life for women changed at times.
 In major cities like Madrid and Barcelona, women were subjected to much less street harassment.
 When serving out near the front, men and women could share the same men bed without women having to fear being molested.
 Women had gone from being objects of men's attention to being viewed as fellow human beings.
 By the final stretch of the war, women were having to do the jobs of men in many cases as there were not enough men around to do them.
 Their presence and the need of their presence often induced anxiety among men, who felt threatened by their presence in factories.
 As a result of the start of the Civil War, many women's organizations on both the right and the left were shutting down.

 In the Civil War period, mainstream leftist feminism often took on an individualistic approach to addressing inequalities.
-There was also often battles over this issue, whether the personal should be political and vice versa.
+There were also often battles over this issue, whether the personal should be political and vice versa.
 A few groups challenged the mainstream feminism of the period, including Mujeres Libres.
 While deliberately rejecting the label of feminism, the group's version of feminism was about creating leadership structures that incorporated everyone, instead of having a feminist leadership model that paralleled patriarchal ones.
 Many feminists disliked the organization though, as it was affiliated with CNT, where women were often locked out of leadership positions and instead encouraged into their women's auxiliary organization.
 Others disliked Mujeres Libres decision to downplay the role of specific female leaders, and instead make all feminist actions appear the sole result of collectivist action.

 Women's liberation failed on the Republican side by the close of the Civil War.
 The lack of implementing full liberation during the peaceful period of the Second Republic was a leading cause, as sexist thinking that existed on that side had continued to exist and only found itself being further reinforced as the war progressed.

 The Spanish Civil War served to break traditional gender roles on the Republican side.
 It allowed women to fight openly on the battlefield, a rare occurrence in twentieth century European warfare.
 The war also served to remove the influence of the Catholic Church in defining gender roles on the Republican side.
 While the war broke down gender norms, it did not create an equitable employment change or remove the domestic tasks as the primary role of women.
-Behind the scene, away from the front, women serving in personal family and Republican opposition support roles were still expected to cook for soldiers, launder their uniforms, look after children and tend to dwellings.
+Behind the scenes, away from the front, women serving in personal family and Republican opposition support roles were still expected to cook for soldiers, launder their uniforms, look after children and tend to dwellings.
 Women supporting CNT militants found themselves at once liberated from these gender roles, but still expected to serve male fighters in traditional roles.